plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 ## Adding a site description csv file

-A file called **Site.csv** also has to be included with the columns listed below.
+A file named **Site.csv** must be included in the dataset folder with the columns listed below.
 The latitude and longitude coordinates will be used to position the dataset on a world map.

 If you have different sites for the same dataset with wide difference in positions that makes a difference on a world map or if this include